biplavosti/CryptoCurrency/README.md

 core.wallet.UserInterface.java is the entry point of the program.
 It is designed to act as a wallet as well as monitoring unit for blocks, blockchain and transactions.
 From UserInterface new Accounts aka addresses can be generated and transactions can be made.

 2) Account :
 core.common.Account is address of a user.
-The address is the hash of the combination of a randomly generate sting 'Salt' and public key.
+The address is the hash of the combination of a randomly generated string 'Salt' and public key.
 Address is discussed more in More on Account/Address section.

 core.common.CryptoService.java is the helper class that does this kind of address generation from public key and its reverse public key from an address.
 It also has other functions such as encryption and decryption messages ie. signature.